unspecifier/quizzler/src/markdown/nha-modules.md

 Pregnancy complication codes do not require the use of 7th character extensions.

-© > Dialysis status codes
+- ❌ > Dialysis status codes

-INCORRECT

 Dialysis status codes do not require the use of 7th character extensions,
 ## Question 2 of 25